sadimanna/idx2numpy_array/README.md

 The numpy arrays can further be converted to images using other libraries like **opencv**, **PIL** or **scipy**.

 But for using in a **CNN**, keeping in the **np.ndarray** format will be useful.
 I guess!!

+#**To convert numpy array to image ::**

+**Run the file ndarr2img.py**

+Takes about less than 20 seconds for the trainiing images and much less than that for the test images.

+_Just enter the right path_

+The iamges will be saved in '_.jpg_' format

+And the labels will be saved in '_.npy_' format